 The origin of the war can be traced back to the reign of William the Conqueror.
 After becoming King of England in 1066 following the Battle of Hastings, William combined England with Normandy (France) and ruled them both himself.

-The lands owned in France by the English under Henry II grew even bigger, and the kings following Henry felt the French land they owned was too large and hard to control.
-So by 1327 when Edward III was on the throne, England only had control of Gascony in southern France and Ponthieu in the north.
+The lands in France owned by the English fluctuated, but under Henry II they grew even larger and became difficult to control for subsequent kings.
+Significant losses across the country meant that, by the reign of Edward III in 1327, England only had control of Gascony in southern France and Ponthieu in the north.

 "The Hundred Years War".
 HistoryLearning.com.
 2015.
 Web.